About the competition

 2. You can help your students learn about tax and super by getting them to complete any of our recommended activities from our Tax Super + You resource.
 Alternatively, check out our other activities by simply browsing or using keyword search.

 The sky’s the limit on your student’s imagination and the entries they can create.
+Entries must be submitted by 5pm AEST on Friday 4th September 2026.

 Recommended activities